TheBigEye/Aircraft/README.md

       Double click on the file or right click > open with "Java platform SE binary".
    If you are on Linux:
       Open your terminal, go to the path where the .jar was downloaded and write the following, `java -jar Aircraft.jar`, you will have to open the game.
-   If you get any problem when running the game on Windows (like a black screen that appears and disappears, open CMD or Powershell, go to the path where the .jar is and type      the same command for linux)
+   If you get any problem when running the game on Windows (like a black screen that appears and disappears, open CMD or Powershell, go to the path where the .jar is and type      the same command for linux).

 ## About
 Aircraft is a mod that is totally based on Minicraft Plus. has compatibility with Minicraft plus 2.0.6 and 2.0.7.
 (Older versions before 1.3 are compatible with 2.0.3 to 2.0.4).
 Is in Beta phase, it is continuously updated to clean most of the bugs, make maintenance and add features.